Relative volatility: Definition

 A liquid mixture containing two components is called a binary mixture.
 When a binary mixture is distilled, complete separation of the two components is rarely achieved.
 Typically, the overhead fraction from the distillation column consists predominantly of the more volatile component and some small amount of the less volatile component and the bottoms fraction consists predominantly of the less volatile component and some small amount of the more volatile component.

 A liquid mixture containing many components is called a multi-component mixture.
 When a multi-component mixture is distilled, the overhead fraction and the bottoms fraction typically contain much more than one or two components.
-For example, some intermediate products in an oil refinery are multi-component liquid mixtures that may contain the alkane, alkene and alkyne hydrocarbons ranging from methane having one carbon atom to decanes having ten carbon atoms.
+For example, some intermediate products in an oil refinery are multi-component liquid mixtures that may contain alkane, alkene and alkyne hydrocarbons—ranging from methane, having one carbon atom, to decanes having ten carbon atoms.
 For distilling such a mixture, the distillation column may be designed (for example) to produce: